RonyAbecidan/Anagrams/README.md

 Source of this problem : https://onlinejudge.org/index.php?option=onlinejudge&page=show_problem&problem=84

-# 3 - Finally, we will try to create a spell checker thanks to what we have learned before
+# 3 - Finally, we will try to create a spell checker

 We will study first, the correction of the mistakes in which all the letters of a word are present, but, not in the good order